-This Model Code of Conduct for Board of Directors & Senior Management personnel is a guide to help Directors & Senior Management team of the Company to live up to Company’s ethical standards and their own.
+I. PREFACE This Model Code of Conduct for Board of Directors & Senior Management personnel is a guide to help Directors & Senior Management team of the Company to live up to Company’s ethical standards and their own.
 Though it summarizes many of the laws that Brightcom Group Limited (formerly LYCOS Internet Limited) as a Company is required to follow, it also goes beyond the legal minimums by describing the ethical values that have all along been shared by the Directors and Senior Management Personnel.

 The rules and principles set forth in this Code are general in nature and the compliance with the Code shall be ensured read with other applicable policies and procedures of the Company.